RasaHQ/rasa/docs/installation.rst

 but to do something useful with it you need to install & configure a backend.
 Which backend you want to use is up to you.

-Setting up rasa NLU
+Setting up Rasa NLU
 ~~~~~~~~~~~~~~~~~~~
-The recommended way to install rasa NLU is using pip:
+The recommended way to install Rasa NLU is using pip:

 .. code-block:: bash